syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 ## Adding the SfListView in Xamarin.Forms

- 1. Add the required assembly references to the PCL, and renderer projects as discussed in the [Assembly deployment](#assembly-deployment) section.
+ 1. Add the required assembly references to the corresponding projects as discussed in the [Assembly deployment](#assembly-deployment) section.
  2. Import the SfListView control namespace Syncfusion.ListView.XForms.
  3. Set the SfListView control to the ContentPage.